MonoGame/MonoGame.Samples/FuelCell/Documentation/4-FuelCell-What-is-my-motivation.md

 The game now checks for both keyboard (`ESC` key) and gamepad input (`Back` button) when the player wishes to exit the game.

 After the usual drill of rebuilding the project and running it, drive the fuel carrier freely around the map.
 Test out the boundary code by driving to the edge of the playing field.
-You'll notice that you stop moving until you choose a new direction.
+You will notice that you stop moving until you choose a new direction.
 The control schema implementation was pretty easy but, coming up, the game really starts to come together... which requires a lot of coding!

 ![Final Result](Images/04-01-final.gif)